 Haze is cool.

-However, there is a ton of confusion about haze, how it works, if it sets off fire alarms, what precautions you need to take, etc.
+However, there is a ton of confusion about haze, how it works, if it sets off fire alarms, and if it’s safe to breathe.

-Water vs. Oil vs. Fog
+Haze vs. Fog

 Water Based Hazers